lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

  #### What could go wrong?

- Shown below is the BigQuery query editor window with an error (in red).
-The error is that the table name is spelled incorrectly as `experiment`, when it should be `experiments`
+ Shown below is the BigQuery query editor window with an error - indicated in RED.
+The error (on line 4) is that the table name is spelled incorrectly as `experiment`, when it should be `experiments`

  ![BigQuery error](/1_Files_&_Data/SQL-concept-graphics/error-bq.png)

- After you correct a query-time error, then the editor will update and show 'valid syntax' in green (shown below).
+ After you correct a query-time error, then the editor will update and show 'valid syntax' in GREEN (shown below).

  ![BigQuery error](/1_Files_&_Data/SQL-concept-graphics/correct-bq.png)